 This evolved into building a rockery (it still stands today), planting 140 buddleia in one go, and helping my father to build a pond (which has been home to koi carp, lillies, countless moorhen, toads, frogs, and even a black swan).

-This garden was a challenge – situated on the north side of the house in a drive-way width strip prone to shade.
-It does catch the sunshine in the morning, and for a short while in the afternoon, so there are a few plants that are happy here.
+That garden was a challenge – situated on the north side of the house in a drive-way width strip prone to shade.
+It did catch the sunshine in the morning, and for a short while in the afternoon, so there are a few plants that are happy here.
 Birds and bees were not common visitors in this garden, but by providing bee-friendly and bug-enticing plants, and improving the soil, I turned this around a bit.
 My neighbour’s cat Calu, was a frequent visitor, and therefore birds were not.

 At the end of April 2017, I moved into a 1950’s house, this time with plenty of front and back garden space – which had been dedicated to lawn for at least 7 years.
 It has been the playground of small children and dogs – with worn out routes in the grass to their much-loved swings, slides, and a huge trampoline.
-There’s a fenced-in patio (why would you do that?), and a couple of wooden sheds, but when I moved in, other than grass, it was plant-free.
+There was a fenced-in patio (why would you do that?), and a couple of wooden sheds, but when I moved in, other than grass, it was plant-free.

 I got to start from scratch.